Updated March 5th, 2020

 Posting on Social Media

-- Respond to every notification and mention you receive – carry on the conversation and create lasting relationships
+- Respond to every notification and mention you receive – carry on with the conversation and create lasting relationships

 - Share other people’s content – this will open you up to reciprocal sharing and will put you in front of key influencers